 The diversity of our Board is an important factor in our director recruitment process.
-Three of our eight current directors are either women or are racially/ethnically diverse, and we are committed to continuing to focus on diversity in determining the composition and make-up of the Board.
+Three of our eight current directors are women and one is racially/ethnically diverse.
+We are committed to continuing to focus on diversity in determining the composition and makeup of the Board.
 In addition to our focus on diversity during the recruitment and evaluation of current directors and potential director nominees, our Corporate Governance Guidelines require that diverse candidates be included in each pool of new director candidates.
 To achieve diversity among directors, our Nominating and Corporate Governance Committee will consider a number of demographic factors, including, but not limited to, race, gender, ethnicity, culture, nationality and age to continue developing a board that reflects diverse backgrounds, viewpoints, experience, skills and expertise.